Lake Mary & Hedlow Creek

-Hedlow Creek is a freshwater tributary that runs parallel but inland to Yeppoon-Rockhampton Road.
-It can be accessed from Ironpot via Artillery Road or Old Byfield Road.
-If coming from the Bruce Highway, turn off at Greenlakes Road at Sandringham then onto Lake Mary Road just before Henderson’s Retreat.
+If coming from the Bruce Highway, turn onto Greenlakes Road at Rockyview, continue to Sandringham then onto Lake Mary Road just before Henderson’s Retreat.

-Part of a large network of lagoons, marshlands and channels, Hedlow Creek connects to Lake Mary and Serpentine Lagoon during rainy seasons, and in extreme flash flooding, these waters have been known to cut Yeppoon Road near Baga (Mt Jim Crow).
+Part of a large network of lagoons, marshlands and channels, Hedlow Creek connects to Lake Mary and Serpentine Lagoon during rainy seasons.
+During flash flood events, these waters can cut Yeppoon Road near Baga (Mt Jim Crow).

 East of Hedlow Creek is a cluster of odd-shaped mountains and hills, of which Baga is one.
 These mountains are trachyte plugs, the remnants of un-ejected lava from long-dead volcanoes.
 The outsides of the volcanoes eventually eroded but the insides didn’t because the rock is harder.